Professional Reviews

 VPN.ac Review: Quick Expert Summary

-VPN.ac is pretty secure, has fast speeds, is good for streaming, and works in China, but there are much better VPNs on the market in 2023 like ExpressVPN or Private Internet Access.
+VPN.ac is pretty secure, has fast speeds, is good for streaming, and works in China, but there are much better VPNs on the market in 2024 like ExpressVPN.

 VPN.ac protects user data with industry-standard VPN security features, including up to 256-bit AES encryption, a kill switch, and full leak protection.
 It also has extra features like double hop and split tunneling (only on Android).

-However, VPN.ac logs your IP address, which is a serious privacy risk.
+However, VPN.ac logs your IP address while you are connected, which is a serious privacy risk.
 Plus, it’s missing other advanced features like RAM-only servers, its server network is really small, its DNS filtering (ad and malware blocker) doesn’t work, there’s no live chat, and it only offers a 7-day money-back guarantee.

-VPN.ac allows up to 12 connections (but this is oddly only if you use different protocols) and offers monthly and yearly plans.
+VPN.ac allows up to 12 connections (but oddly only if you use different protocols) and offers monthly and yearly plans.
+You can also try it for 7 days for just $2, but you’ll only get up to 3 simultaneous connections with this trial plan.

 📱 Number of Devices12